 Security services

-Security services in IEEE Std 802.11 are provided by the authentication service and the CCMP, GCMP, and BIP.
-The scope of the security services provided is limited to station-to-station data and robust Management frame transmissions.
+Security services in IEEE Std 802.11 are provided by the authentication service and the CCMP, GCMP, BIP, and CIP.
+The scope of the security services provided is limited to station-to-station data, robust Management frame transmissions, and transmissions of Control frames that are defined to be protected.
 When CCMP or GCMP is used, the data confidentiality service is provided for Data frames and individually addressed robust Management frames.
-For the purposes of this standard, CCMP, GCMP, and BIP are viewed as logical services located within the MAC sublayer as shown in the reference model, Figure 4-27 (Portion of the ISO/IEC basic reference model covered in this standard) (in 4.9 (Reference model)).
-Actual implementations of CCMP, GCMP, and BIP are transparent to the LLC sublayer and other layers above the MAC sublayer.
+For the purposes of this standard, CCMP, GCMP, BIP, and CIP are viewed as logical services located within the MAC sublayer as shown in the reference model, Figure 4-27 (Portion of the ISO/IEC basic reference model covered in this standard) (in 4.9 (Reference model)).
+Actual implementations of CCMP, GCMP, BIP, and CIP are transparent to the LLC sublayer and other layers above the MAC sublayer.

 The security services provided by CCMP and GCMP in IEEE Std 802.11 are as follows: